UEFI Memory Forensics: A Framework for UEFI Threat Analysis: Introduction

-\textbf{Open-Source Implementation}: We made the framework's source code available to the research community and encourage security analysts to adopt it in their investigations.\\

-We evaluate our framework through a testbed implementing attack techniques used by modern bootkits such as Glupteba, MoonBounce, and CosmicStrand\cite{Glupteba_2024, MoonBounce_2022, CosmicStrand_2022}, as well as proof-of-concept exploits like EFIGuard and ThunderStrike\cite{EfiGuard,Thunderstrike}.
-These scenarios demonstrate our framework's effectiveness in detecting UEFI threats that employ hooking and malicious image loading techniques.
+We evaluate our framework using attack techniques employed by modern bootkits such as Glupteba \cite{Glupteba_2024}, MoonBounce \cite{MoonBounce_2022}, and CosmicStrand \cite{CosmicStrand_2022}, as well as proof-of-concept (PoC) exploits like EFIGuard \cite{EfiGuard} and ThunderStrike \cite{Thunderstrike}, within a dedicated testbed.
+Our comprehensive evaluation demonstrates the framework's effectiveness in detecting UEFI threats that leverage hooking, malicious image loading, and gadget-based control-flow manipulation, while also showing that false positives arise across the detection modules.
+Each module therefore incorporates configurable filtering mechanisms, including GUID-based whitelists for hooking detection and tunable threshold parameters for gadget-based detection, to reduce them to manageable levels.